Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 | Microplastics | Synthetic fabrics shed particles | Polluting oceans globally |

-Why Bangkok is Perfect for Sustainable Fashion
+Bangkok's Advantages for Sustainable Fashion

 Three Tiers of Sustainable Fashion